Go to the internal Admin interface and select the relevant client or Business Unit.

 - If data conflicts with context, Jessie should explain the mismatch and suggest follow-up checks.

 - If context is missing, Jessie should say what context was unavailable instead of pretending to know it.
+A Context Pack Version ID, manifest path, or generated Agent Context index alone is provenance, not reviewed context.

 - If a consultant wants a task note to become durable context, it needs a separate context update path.